 - chives for garnish

-- Preheat oven to 325°.
-Mix together cornmeal, flour, and baking powder in a large bowl.
+- Mix together cornmeal, flour, and baking powder in a large bowl.

-- Bake in preheated oven for 60-65 minutes, until edges are golden brown and the middle is cooked through.
+- Pour the mixture into the prepared baking dish.
+Bake in preheated oven for 55 minutes, until edges are golden brown and the middle is cooked through.

-- During the last 5 minutes of baking, sprinkle the remaining cheese on top of the corn casserole, and return to the oven.
-Continue to bake for 5 minutes more, until cheese is melted and golden brown.
+- After the 55 minutes, remove from the oven and sprinkle with the remaining ½ cup shredded cheese.
+Place back in the oven and continue to bake for 5-10 minutes more, until cheese is melted and golden brown.
 Top with chives and serve hot!

 To Make Ahead:

 - Follow instructions 1-3, allowing the casserole to completely cool.
 Once cooled, cover and store in the fridge for up to 2 days.
 Reserve the ½ cup of remaining cheese for the day of.